Mobile Search Menu

 Food often needs additional security screening, so TSA recommends placing those items that you're bringing onto the plane in a clear plastic bag or other container when packing them at home and then removing them from your carry-on bag and placing them in a bin for easier screening at the checkpoint.
 “The line will move quicker if agents don't have to search through your bag," Farbstein says.

-If you’re unsure if an item should be packed in a carry-on or checked bag, Farbstein recommends checking the TSA homepage, which has a helpful and thorough “What can I bring?” feature.
-(Remember: Antlers can go in your carry-on, but your meat cleaver must be checked…) “You type in the item and find out if you can carry it through a checkpoint or if it should be checked.
-Other options are for passengers to tweet to @AskTSA to ask how best to travel with a specific food item or ask via Facebook Messenger.”
+If you're unsure if an item should be packed in a carry-on or checked bag, Farbstein recommends checking the TSA website, which has a helpful and thorough “What Can I Bring?" feature.
+(Remember: Antlers can go in your carry-on, but your meat cleaver must be checked...)
+“You type in the item and find out if you can carry it through a checkpoint or if it should be checked.
+Other options are for passengers to tweet to @AskTSA to ask how best to travel with a specific food item or ask via Facebook Messenger."

 Many might be surprised, for instance, to find that you can bring your turkey or green bean casserole on board.
 But, do you really want to cram your CorningWare under the seat in front of you or fight to stow your Stovetop in the overhead bin?

 Why not be the holiday hero and ship your gourmet Thanksgiving dishes?
 Your choices are endless.
 A Gourmet Turkey Feast includes a ready-to-roast bird, plus all the sides and trimmings.
-Or send ahead the Gourmet Prime Rib Feast with Gruyère and garlic red mashed potatoes, or a Gourmet Ham Dinner with three-cheese scalloped potatoes and carrot cake.
-Can’t decide what to get?
-Go all out with the Deluxe Wow Holiday Meal.
-It has the turkey AND precooked seasoned prime rib, spiral sliced ham, plus sides, apps, salads, sauces, and drool-worthy desserts.
+Or send ahead the Gourmet Prime Rib Feast with Gruyère and garlic red mashed potatoes, or a Gourmet Ham Dinner with three-cheese scalloped potatoes and New York-style cheesecake.
+Can't decide what to get?
+Go all out with The Wow Holiday Meal.
+It has the turkey AND spiral-sliced honey glaze ham, plus sides, sauces, and drool-worthy desserts — it weighs 31 pounds and feeds 18 to 20.
+Wow, indeed!

 Can you fly with Thanksgiving food with a gourmet turkey meal on a table.